 Sequences can be loaded and saved in much the same way as for patches (see section 12).
 There are 2 banks of sequences each containing 8 sequences.
-Press the containing or save buttons when in sequence edit mode to access loading and saving.
+Press the LDAD or SAVE buttons when in sequence edit mode to access loading and saving.